brikis98/devops-book/ch6/tofu/live/lambda-sample-with-config/README.md

 This folder contains:

-* `*.tf` files: A root OpenTofu module that deploys a Node.js "Hello, World" serverless app using AWS Lambda and API Gateway.
+* `*.tf` files: A root OpenTofu module that deploys a Node.js "Hello, World" serverless app using AWS Lambda and a Lambda function URL.
 * `deploy.tftest.hcl`: An automated tests that uses the `tofu test` command to validate the serverless app works as expected